Skip to content

 Want to take your career to new heights?
 We can help you do that, and you’ll also play a big part in helping us to deliver an essential service for your community.

 Our Apprenticeship Program gives you all the training and support you need to thrive and to find out just how much you can achieve.
 Discover your power of possibility, all while joining a welcoming and inclusive team.
+Come and be part of a bright energy future and make a difference for South Australians.

 Award-winning training